andrew/ultimate-awesome/README.md

 - [awesome-tech-resources](https://github.com/Moha-01/awesome-tech-resources) - Curated list of my favorite tech products, insightful IT learning resources, and more.
 Open for contributions and perfect for those venturing into the tech world or seeking the next great tool for their toolbox.
 Let's explore the landscape of technology together!.
 - [awesome](https://github.com/moyu-x/awesome) - 书单、工具及电影推荐.
 - [awesome-security](https://github.com/mrbreaker/awesome-security) - A list of security-related links and tools that I find useful.
-- [Indie-Hacker-Right-Tools](https://github.com/Mr-JoE1/Indie-Hacker-Right-Tools) - As an indie hacker, solo developer, or niche micro SaaS creator, you know how crucial it is to have the right tools to boost your productivity, save costs, and ensure your project's success.
 - [awesome_dotnet_cloud_ecosystem](https://github.com/MrZoidberg/awesome_dotnet_cloud_ecosystem) - Microservices ecosystem & best practices (AWS, .NET Core).
 - [awesome](https://github.com/n1nj4t4nuk1/awesome) - 😎 Just a list of awesome tools & websites that I found and usually use, ordered by categories.
 - [not-awesome-bing-bans-and-deindexing](https://github.com/nafnlj/not-awesome-bing-bans-and-deindexing) - A list of articles and resources about Bing Search blacklisting or de-indexing legitimate small and non-commercial blogs and websites.